-AC Silver have an extensive range of coffee and teapots available for sale, with styles ranging from the heavily ornamented Louis style, to the angular Art Deco, in addition to the highly classic and popular fluted Queen Anne design.
+AC Silver have an extensive range of impressive antique and vintage silver coffee and teapots available for sale, with styles ranging from the heavily ornamented Louis style, to the angular Art Deco, in addition to the highly classic and popular fluted Queen Anne design.

 Please browse our extensive silver teapot and coffee pot collection above, all including FREE and INSURED international shipping.

-The first recorded silver teapot was made in England around 1670 as a gift for the East India Company from George, Lord Berkley.
+The first ever recorded silver teapot was made in England around 1670 as a gift for the East India Company from George, Lord Berkley.

 This particular teapot was very typical of the period and was similar in shape to a coffee or chocolate pot.

-This teapot, however was small in volume due to the high cost of tea.
-There were two other silver teapots made around the same time (1670 and 1685) which were both comprised in a melon shaped; their compressed form made them no more than 6 inches high.
-These examples were most likely modelled on the Chinese earthenware pot which was increasing in popularity across Europe at the time.
+The teapot, however tended to be very small due to the high cost of tea.
+There were two other silver teapots made around the same time (1670 and 1685) which were both more melon shaped; their compressed form made them no more than 6 inches high.
+They were most likely modelled on the Chinese earthenware pot which was increasing in popularity across Europe at the time.